Living in fear, Central African Republic awaits foreign intervention

 Some 460,000 people, a tenth of the population, have fled the sectarian violence since the Seleka rebel coalition, a loose alliance of warlords, seized power.

-Fearing that tit-for-tat killings could escalate into full-blown war between religious communities and destabilise the entire region, world powers are scrambling into action.
+Fearing that tit-for-tat killings could escalate into full-blown war between religious communities and destabilize the entire region, world powers are scrambling into action.

 France, which has repeatedly intervened in Central African Republic since independence in 1960, stood by as the rebels marched south to topple President Francois Bozize, overruning a contingent of South African peacekeepers.
 France’s 400 troops have protected the international airport and French assets.